 From Slaves to Saints

 Slavery is not owned by Black Americans.
-Many suffer at the hands of oppression due to slavery even today.
+Many suffer at the wicked dealing hands of oppression and slavery today.
 It is not the fact that slavery existed among the Americans alone, it is the impact that slavery has on the liberated people's descendants that counts.
-This article offers perspective on how the Restored Gospel can take the lives of people and turn them into Saints, specifically Black lives that also matter.
+This article offers perspective on how the Restored Gospel can take the lives of people and turn them into Saints.

 The Birth of American Slavery

-In this nation, the USA, where only 12% of the people identify as Black, it is not assuring to think that racism exists.
-Most Americans will only experience Black people on television or from a distance because there are not enough of them to go around for each White person to have a Black acquaintance.
+In this nation, the USA, where only 12% of the people identify as Black, civilization paints a bleak picture of societal stability.
+Divisiveness increases to tribalism in the form of identities or ethnicities, not reassuring to think, after all, that racism still exists.
+Some of it is ignorance and some of it is the opportunity and some, a matter of willingness.
+Most Americans will only experience Black people on television or from a distance because there are not enough in number to go around for each White person to have a Black acquaintance.
+Most Americans identify as White people with colonial and/or pioneer heritage.

-- Court cases led to the creation of laws is one of the culprits.
+- Court cases led to the creation of progressive interpretations of colonial law and customs, which is one of the culprits.

 - Religion became one of the culprits.

-Court cases led to the creation of laws is one of the culprits.
+Court cases led to the creation of progressive interpretations of colonial law and customs.

 Religion became one of the culprits.

 Some Protestants misinterpreted the Bible, and without revelation from God, decided that it was agreeable to turn indentured servants of African heritage into lifetime servants, who then became slaves in America.
-It is important to remember that the first Black people who came to the United States were no slaves, but people with contracts to fulfill until freedom.
-The slavery that existed in one hundred years following the first group of 20 Africans transported to the Colonies from the Carribean is uniquely American.
-Slavery started because of women's rights violations at a time when women did not have recognizable rights.
+It is important to remember that the first Black people who came to the United States were not slaves, but people with contracts to fulfill until freedom.
+The slavery that existed in one hundred years following the first group of 20 Africans transported to the Colonies from the Caribbean is uniquely American.
+Slavery started because of women's rights violations at a time when women did not have recognizable rights outside of a marriage contract.

 Convenience of Black Slavery